 Berlin Adlershof, which lies in the south-east of the city, is part of the district Treptow-Köpenick and has been described as being the ‘green lungs’ of Berlin– it’s the greenest, most water rich suburb in the city.
-An intriguing mix of old and new architecture, it has a fascinating history and is a hot spot for property investment because of its technology and start up status and growing working community, meaning there’s no shortage of people seeking quality accommodation in the area.
+An intriguing mix of old and new architecture, it has a fascinating history and is a hot spot for property investment because of its technology, start up status and growing working community, meaning there’s no shortage of people seeking quality accommodation in the area.

-City centre: 30 mins by S-Bahn station into Alexanderplatz.
+City centre: 30 mins with the S-Bahn to Alexanderplatz.